sora-xor/sora-docs/src/polkaswap-connect-with-google.md

 ## Importing an Existing Google Account

-1. With the JSON file of the account you want to import easy to reach, navigate to the Account section on Polkaswap and click the Switch account button.
+1. With the JSON file of the account you want to import at hand, navigate to the Account section on Polkaswap and click the Switch account button.

 ![](.gitbook/assets/google-importing-1.png)